Description

 Add mushrooms (or other firm vegetables) and cook for 3–4 minutes.

-Drop in the gyoza and simmer for 5–6 minutes until the wrappers are tender and filling is cooked through.
+Drop in the gyoza and simmer for 5–6 minutes until the wrappers are tender and the filling is cooked through.

 Taste and adjust with soy sauce, vinegar, or chili oil.